 Sine Language

 PLAY

 Alterret art can be tough to interpret, but this particular piece is easy to explain.
-It's a visual expression of the function g(x,y) = (Intsin(x))3(Ian(y)), h(x,y) = (Intcos)(y))3(Ian(x)).
+It's a visual expression of the function g(x,y) = (Intsin(x))3(Int)y) = (Intcos)(1)3(Int)X).
 MIT professor John Bickner and his colleagues developed a Java applet that turns vector field methematics into kaleidoscopic landscapes.
 Belcher uses the app in his freehman physics course as an interactive incores designed to help students understand concepts like electro magnetics.
 "Forces that are normally invisible are given a since of reality."
 Belcher says.
-"You get a totally different field for what's going on."
+"You get a totally different feel for what's going on."
 The results are so off the wail that he holds a contest such semester and posts the most stuaning designs online.
-To make your own, wait web.nit.adu(8.02)/www.iveind. - Aaron Clark
+To make your own, wait web.nitz.adu(8.02)/www.ivend. - Aarn Clark

-OTH I CONTRACT A CONTRACT
+OTH I CONTRACT A VALUE OF

-MAPPING